 Plunge the Sink

-In many cases, a plunger is the only tool you need to clear the sink drain, but you have to use it correctly to maximize its effectiveness.
+In many cases, a plunger is the only tool you need if your kitchen sink won't drain, but you have to use it correctly to maximize its effectiveness.
 You need a sink plunger, which is the familiar hemispherical rubber one you find in most houses.
-A toilet plunger -- which is larger and bell-shaped -- won't work as well, and you probably don't want to use one in your sink anyway.
+A toilet plunger — which is larger and bell-shaped — won't work as well, and you probably don't want to use one in your sink anyway.

 Fit the plunger tightly around the drain with the handle pointing straight up, and pump several times.
 Remove the plunger and let water drain.
 Repeat as many times as necessary.